Manas-G-Linux/Ansible-Apache2-Ubuntu-Saucy-Role-Playbook/README.md

 You might also want to override them via setting them in ```group_vars``` or ```host_vars```

-Don't forget to add include it as a role at your playbooks
+Don't forget to add include it as a role in your playbooks